College Essay Consulting Packages

 Resume Development for College Applications

-Do High School students need a resume?
 Having a resume will set you apart from other students.
 While college applications offer students the option to add a twenty-five-word description of each student activity, more information is needed to stand out to colleges.
 In addition, these activity descriptions will go to every college on your common application, so you may have yet to have the opportunity to highlight one or more of your specific skills or talents.
 Aside from attaching the resume to your college applications, a resume can be used for scholarship applications, internships, and paid summer jobs.
+A well-crafted resume can give you an edge by presenting your accomplishments in a clear and organized manner.
+It can help admissions officers to quickly identify your strengths, leadership roles, and unique contributions, giving them a more comprehensive view of who you are.
+It’s also helpful information for your teachers to review while writing a letter of recommendation.

-It’s also helpful information for your teachers to have while writing a letter of recommendation.
 Our resume process includes providing students with a template to outline their activities, skills, and experiences, helping them to include the necessary categories, volunteer work, internships, paid work, and awards.
 The next step is writing detailed descriptions and editing and polishing these categories.
+Taking the time to create a strong resume ensures that you’re prepared for opportunities beyond high school, setting the stage for future success.

 Getting Started